reaktoro/reaktoro/docs/markdown/tutorials.md

 Database db;("supcrt98.xml");
 ~~~

-The line above is needed to initialize a `Database` object using a database file `supcrt98.xml` that should be found **at the same directory from where the application is executed!** Luckily, Reaktoro maintains a few built-in databases, including `supcrt98.xml`, whose files need not be found along with the application.
-Thus, if no file `supcrt98.xml` is found, the `Database` object will be initialized with the built-in database.
+The line above is needed to initialize a `Database` object using a database file `supcrt98.xml` that should be found **at the same directory from where the application is executed!** For convenience, Reaktoro also maintains a few built-in databases, including `supcrt98.xml`, whose files need not be found along with the application.
+Thus, if no file `supcrt98.xml` is found, the `Database` object will be initialized with the built-in database instead.

 The table below shows the current available built-in databases in Reaktoro and their description.